Wallarm Health Check After Node Deployment¶

 -

-- Send a request to your resource:
+Send a request to the resource protected by your node:

 Or send several requests with a bash script: